alisabox/d3js/README.md

 # Stocks Project

-Desktop-only app done with Angular version 14.0.4.
+Simple desktop-only app done with Angular and Angular Material.

 Stock trends charts on D3js and a real-time chat using websockets.

 ## Running project